leonigmig/reclaim/source/pages/pieces/four.rst

 Parts can be 2 bars or  - but played as 4 bars using fill

 Change every

+Conclusion was = 8 bars x 2 = 16
+8 sets of 16 bars (15 seconds) is 4mins

 Tonality and harmonic structure